What is the course about?

 - Show your ability to select repertoire suitable for your voice

 - Demonstrate a more settled technique.

 - Communicate confidently with your audience through song

 - Demonstrate an understanding of critical evaluation in vocal and performance technique.

 What level is the course and do I need any particular skills?

-At this level you need to have a reliable vocal technique, having completed levels up to ‘Singing workshop’ or at least three years' one-to-one lessons.
+At this level you need to have a reliable vocal technique, having completed levels up to ‘Singing workshop’ or at least four years' one-to-one lessons.

 You should be confident singing in front of the class and have the ability to learn repertoire from memory regularly.

 This level also requires an intermediate understanding of musical notation, and sufficient knowledge of written music to learn pieces independently.
 Sight-singing is not necessary for this course.